 What many of us don't realize is that dehydration is one of the causes of frequent headaches, even in children.
 The International Life Sciences Institute published an excellent monograph, Hydration: Fluids for Life, which states: Children, and especially infants and toddlers, are at greater risk of dehydration than adults.
 Dehydration in children is not only serious, but can be life-threatening.

-I suggested to the patient that he drink more water.
-He was advised that he should reduce his coffee intake and implement a life style change that would include drinking 100 ounces of water per day.
+I told the patient to drink more water, and reduce his coffee intake.
+I also told him to implement a life style change that would include drinking 100 ounces of water per day.
 It was stressed that he should drink no more than three to four ounces at a time repetitively throughout the day and into the early evening.